-The fellowship is supported through a T32 training grant from the National Institutes of Health in vaccinology.
 The clinical training takes place at the University of Maryland Children's Hospital, a large tertiary level referral hospital with all pediatric and surgical sub-specialty services.
 Faculty members are committed to education and professional development of the fellows.